kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 ---
 title: "The Future-Ready PM: Navigating AI and ML - Part 1"
-excerpt: "Unveiling the real potential and limitations of AI and ML for Product Managers.
-Learn the key insights every PM should know to leverage Artificial Intelligence and Machine Learning for gaining a competitive edge in product development."
+excerpt: "Learn the key insights every PM should know to leverage Artificial Intelligence and Machine Learning for gaining a competitive edge in product development."
 tags:
   - AI
   - Product Management